 Servo: "Whites Only".

-- With Lyrics: Mike and the Bots sing along with the music from the end credits as they walk out of the theater.Mike: More death!
-People are dying every day...
+- With Lyrics: Mike and the Bots sing along with the music from the end credits as they walk out of the theater.Mike: People are dead, people are dying every day...

 Servo: They’re dead, they’re dead, they’re diddloodoo